 One of the best cordless chainsaws we have tested to date is the ECHO.
 By far our favorite feature of the Echo CCS-58V4AH is its ridiculous cutting power, which is the primary reason that we have given it our Editors' Choice award.
-We find the battery system to be smooth and simple to use, it holds a great charge, and re-charges quickly.
+We find the battery system to be smooth and simple to use.
+It holds a great charge and re-charges quickly.
 Its ergonomics are top-notch, and it's a no brainer to turn on and get cutting.
-It is on the noisy side, but considering that all chainsaws are noisy we don't find it to be much of an issue.
-It's also heavier than many models, however, we don't consider the additional weight to be a big deal but some smaller users might find it more of a struggle to use the Echo compared to a lighter saw.
+It is on the noisy side, but considering that all chainsaws are noisy we don't find it much of an issue.
+It's also heavier than many models.
+However, we don't consider the additional weight to be a big deal, but some smaller users might find it more difficult to use the Echo than a lighter saw.

-Next, we took the saws to a commercial tree service wood yard to see how each saw did cutting up approximately 10" logs into firewood lengths.
+Next, we took the saws to a commercial tree service wood yard to see how each saw cut up approximately 10" logs into firewood lengths.

 The ECHO already displayed an impressive performance during our dimensional cutting tests, but slicing through fresh, wet pine is where it really excelled.
-The cutting execution that this model displays in the field is some of the best that we've seen to date.
+The cutting execution that this model displays in the field is best that we've seen to date.

 Ease of Use

-We believe one of the main benefits of using a cordless chainsaw is that they are painless when compared to their two-stroke ancestors, so we weighted this metric as 30% of our total score.
+One of the main benefits of using a cordless chainsaw is that they are painless compared to their two-stroke ancestors, so we weighted this metric as 30% of our total score.
 Of all of the saws that we tested, the ECHO CCS-58V4AH stands out as one of the strongest for Ease of Use.

-The ECHO is on the heavier side of the saws that we've seen, however, we found that while using the saw in a downward direction at waist height the extra bit of weight actually made the cutting simple and smooth.
-Some of the lighter models that we've tested require the user to lean harder on them which can cause them to stall.
+The ECHO is on the heavier side of the saws that we've seen.
+However, while using the saw in a downward direction at waist height, the extra bit of weight actually made the cutting simple and smooth.
+Some of the lighter models that we've tested require the user to lean harder on them, which can cause them to stall.

-For this metric, our analyses is comprised of two individual tests — one for runtime and one for charge time.
+We did two tests — one for runtime and one for charge time.
 Because there is no realistic way to have the saw constantly cutting through wood without some sort of inconsistencies with the wood or eliminating user error, we test our saws with no load and at full throttle.